Sagar Shah

 Sagar Shah (born 28 January 1990) is an Indian chess player, journalist, commentator, and YouTuber who holds the title of International Master (IM).

-He co-founded ChessBase India in late 2015, along with Amruta Mokal.
-Outside of chess, he is a Chartered Accountant.
-Shah has a peak FIDE rating of 2468 with two Grandmaster (GM) norms.
+He co-founded ChessBase India in late 2015 with his wife Amruta Mokal.
+Professionally a chartered accountant, Shah has a peak FIDE rating of 2468 with two Grandmaster (GM) norms.
 He was awarded the Shiv Chhatrapati Award in 2014.
-In 2020 Shah and famous standup comedian and chess streamer Samay Raina started streaming chess on YouTube.
-Shah started teaching chess to a group of comedians on stream.
+In 2020, Shah and his longtime collaborator, Samay Raina, started streaming chess on YouTube.
+He started teaching chess to a group of comedians on stream.
 The duo have greatly contributed to the chess boom in India.
+They also organized team tournaments like the Chess Super League, in which top chess players such as Gukesh D., Hikaru Nakamura, Anish Giri, Humpy Koneru and many others participated.